🐳Docker

 Create Docker Container

-Before we go ahead and run customers lets learn few common :
+Before we go ahead and run customers lets learn few common docker commands:

 docker –version